Full Time, Non-Exempt

 - Client Notification: Assisting with ongoing client communications in person, on phone, and by mail.

-- Clerical: copying, filing, mailing, fee collection, scheduling appointments.
+- Clerical: copying, filing, mailing, data entry for grant reporting, scheduling appointments.

 - All other duties: Perform all other duties as needed and/or as directed by supervisor.